THUMBS DOWN AGENCIES LIST

 1. Fee-charging–including reading fees, marketing or administrative fees, retainers, processing fees, and other forms of upfront or flat-rate charges that are made as a condition of representation.

-3. Conflicts of interest–several agencies are under common ownership with editing services or vanity publishers, which are recommended to clients without disclosing the connection.
+3. Conflicts of interest–some agencies are under common ownership with editing services or vanity publishers, which are recommended to clients, often without disclosing the connection.

-4. No or minimal track records–many of these agencies have never made a single sale to a commercial publisher.
-In Writer Beware’s opinion, none has a significant recent track record.
+4. No or minimal track records–many of these agencies have never made a single sale to an advance-paying publisher.

 6. Unprofessional practices–such as sending form letters or postcards with boxes for editors to check off and return to indicate interest, “bundled” queries (several queries in the same envelope), “blitz” or shotgun submissions (submissions to a dozen or more publishers simultaneously, often without careful targeting), “packaging” a submission with unnecessary extras such as author photos, cover mockups, or sample illustrations.

 7. Misrepresentation of skill or experience–including representing themselves as competent to sell manuscripts despite poor or nonexistent track records, lying about sales, and claiming placements with vanity publishers as legitimate commercial sales.

 While the agencies listed here account for a substantial number of the complaints we’ve received, they’re just the tip of the iceberg.
 Writer Beware has files on hundreds of questionable agencies, both active and inactive.

 We do update the list from time to time, as questionable agencies sometimes change their names, clone themselves, or go out of business.
 Be sure to check back regularly.